Kenneth B. Dart

 Born in Mason, Michigan in 1955, Ken Dart is one of today’s most successful businessmen and entrepreneurs.
 He began his career in the family business, working for foam cup manufacturer Dart Container Corporation.
 Ken played a pivotal role in the company’s growth for several decades, and then switched his focus to ambitious real estate development projects in the Cayman Islands.
 He continues to reside in the Cayman Islands, making a positive impact on the local culture through his business and philanthropic endeavors.

-Neuroscience, leadership, new urbanism, and philanthropy all come together in the dynamic and visionary person of Kenneth B. Dart.
+Leadership, new urbanism, and philanthropy all come together in the dynamic and visionary person of Kenneth B. Dart.
 Ken’s impressive career trajectory has taken him from his foam cup manufacturing origins in Mason, Michigan to the Cayman Islands, where he developed a planned community called Camana Bay.
-Here are five things you should know about Kenneth Dart:
+Here are four things you should know about Kenneth Dart:

 He Built a Unique Town in the Cayman Islands